Robert Bateman (painter): Career

-Robert Bateman's realistic and evocative painting style reflects his deep understanding and appreciation for nature, featuring wildlife in its natural habitat and encouraging the viewer to closely observe the natural world.
-He is a spokesman for many environmental and preservation issues, using his art to raise millions of dollars for these causes.
-The majority of Bateman's paintings are in acrylic on various media, and have been shown in major solo exhibitions around the world.
+He is also a spokesman for several environmental and preservation issues, using his art to raise funds for these causes.
+The majority of Bateman's paintings are in acrylic on various media, and have been shown in solo exhibitions around the world.
 He has been the subject of several films and books including The Art of Robert Bateman (1981), The World of Robert Bateman (1985), An Artist in Nature (1990), Natural Worlds (1996), Thinking Like a Mountain (2000), Birds (2002), New Works, (2010), Life Sketches (2015), Bateman’s Canada (2017) as well as several children's books.

 Robert Bateman Secondary School in Abbotsford, British Columbia, Robert Bateman High School (currently closed) in Burlington, Ontario, and Robert Bateman Public School, Ottawa, Ontario are named for him.
 He is an Honorary Director of the North American Native Plant Society, and has received numerous honours and awards, including Officer of the Order of Canada and fourteen honorary doctorates from institutions such as the University of Victoria, University of Toronto, Royal Roads University, and McGill University.

-A permanent home for his works can be found in the Inner Harbour of Victoria, BC.
-The Bateman Gallery houses the definitive collection of his works, and also includes a dynamic program of public events.
-It supports the Bateman Foundation, a not-for-profit organization whose mission is to promote the preservation and sustainability of the environment.

-At 90, Robert continues a schedule of painting daily, public talks, and advocating nature.
+At 95, Robert continues a schedule of painting daily and advocating for nature awareness and conservation.

 Foundation

-The Bateman Foundation, a national public charity, inspires a lasting relationship with nature through the lens of art, and is currently one of the only non-profits in Canada primarily using artwork to promote a connection to nature and the environment.
-Established in 2012 by world-renowned artist and naturalist Robert Bateman, the Foundation grew from his philosophy that by helping people reconnect with nature they will be inspired to conserve and protect it.
-Through educational programs, community collaborations and Bateman Gallery exhibitions, they are inspiring a generation of people to build a deeper relationship with the natural world.
+The Bateman Foundation, a national public charity, uses artwork to promote a connection to nature and the environment.
+Established in 2012 by Robert Bateman, the Foundation grew from his philosophy that by helping people reconnect with nature, they will be inspired to conserve and protect it.
+Through educational programs, community collaborations and Bateman Gallery exhibitions, the Foundation has influenced a generation of people to build a deeper relationship with the natural world.

-The purpose of the Foundation is to promote the preservation and sustainability of the environment by:
+The purpose of the Foundation was to promote the preservation and sustainability of the environment by: